Three years full-time.

-Event management involves conceptualising, planning, organising and finally executing an event, and encompasses a range of activities from marketing and PR to project management in the private, public and not-for-profit sectors.
+Event and marketing management involves conceptualising, planning, organising and finally executing an event, and encompasses a range of activities from marketing and PR to project management in the private, public and not-for-profit sectors.

 Our annual B2B conference offers networking opportunities thanks to our partnerships with local organisations such as Suffolk Unlocked, Suffolk Inside Out and Celebrate Ipswich.
 You can also get involved in conferences for tourism, and International Women's Day, as well as high-profile projects including the University's Summer Ball.